Stephen Kanitz

-Stephen Charles Kanitz (born in São Paulo) is a Brazilian business consultant, lecturer, professor and writer.
+Stephen Charles Kanitz (31 January 1946 – 24 November 2025) was a Brazilian business consultant, lecturer, academic and writer.

 Academic life

-He holds a D.Sc. in Accounting from University of São Paulo, Master's degree in Business Administration from Harvard Business School and bachelor's degree in accounting from the University of São Paulo, where he holds a Professorship, as Full Professor.
+Kanitz held a D.Sc. in Accounting from University of São Paulo, Master's degree in Business Administration from Harvard Business School and bachelor's degree in accounting from the University of São Paulo, where he held a Professorship, as Full Professor.

-Personal life

-Kanitz belongs to the Anglican Church of São Paulo.

 Professional life

-In 1974 he helped introduce credit scoring in Brasil, in a famous article Como Prever Falências, helping higher risk and poorer people access to bank credit.
+In 1974, Kanitz helped introduce credit scoring in Brazil, in a famous article Como Prever Falências, helping higher risk and poorer people access to bank credit.

-In 1975 he created the annual award for the Best Run Company of Brazil, Melhores e Maiores for Revista Exame, initiating a movement that became known as benchmarking, just as Tom Peters did with his American 1981 book 'In Search of Excellence'.
+In 1975, he created the annual award for the Best Run Company of Brazil, Melhores e Maiores for Revista Exame, initiating a movement that became known as benchmarking, just as Tom Peters did with his American 1981 book 'In Search of Excellence'.

-In 1992 he was one of the leaders in Brazil for Social Responsibility, creating the first site for volunteer work, www.voluntarios.com.br.
+In 1992, he was one of the leaders in Brazil for Social Responsibility, creating the first site for volunteer work, www.voluntarios.com.br.
 He also created one of the first sites in the world for internet charity donations, www.filantropia.org.

-In 1994 he created the Best Run Charity Award, the Prêmio Bem Eficiente, that every year awards the best 50 best run charities of Brazil.
+In 1994, he created the Best Run Charity Award, the Prêmio Bem Eficiente, that every year awards the best 50 best run charities of Brazil.

+Personal life and death

+Kanitz belonged to the Anglican Church of São Paulo.
+He died on 24 November 2025, at the age of 79.

 Books

-He is the author of Brazil: The Emerging Economic Boom 1995-2005 (ISBN 0070340846), which won the Jabuti Prize of 1995 in non fiction, and periodically writes for Veja magazine.
-Kanitz has already written 13 books.
+Kanitz was the author of Brazil: The Emerging Economic Boom 1995-2005 (ISBN 0070340846), which won the Jabuti Prize of 1995 in non-fiction, and periodically wrote for Veja magazine.
+He wrote 13 books.